 - Following the workshop, an application form will be jointly completed by the MDPP and the applicant and submitted to an independent Assessment Panel for approval (based on the selection criteria).

 - If the project is approved by the Assessment Panel, then a Letter of Offer will be sent to the client, together with an invoice for the AUD$5,000 (+GST) client contribution towards the project.
-For this cash contribution, the client receives project work valued at over AUD$25,000.

 - Each approved project will receive up to 250 hours of professional expertise which may include: